Faiza Haroon, MACP, RP

 As a person, I find myself instinctively drawn to ‘seeing’ people, gently peeling the layers, and unearthing the Authentic Self.
 I enjoy this process.
 It makes me happy.

 Listening to people’s stories is a profoundly gratifying experience for me.
 I am amazed and honoured by people’s courage to trust and show their vulnerabilities.
-I become deeply engrossed in the process of listening – empathizing, observing, being present with thoughts and emotions, noticing patterns, connecting dots, cultivating space and awareness, leading to precious moments of clarity and realizations.
+I become deeply engrossed in the process of listening—empathizing, observing, being present with thoughts and emotions, noticing patterns, connecting dots, cultivating space and awareness, leading to precious moments of clarity and realizations.

-As an intuitive INFP, I am drawn to meaningful self-reflection and intellectually stimulating conversations that seek to go beneath the surface to the depths of the human psyche, hoping for insights and personal growth.
-So naturally, these parts of my persona permeate through my counselling style.
-I love observing and noticing with the gentle eyes of kindness and compassion while providing a secure base for people to begin their journeys of healing and self-exploration.
+As an intuitive person, I am drawn to meaningful self-reflection and intellectually stimulating conversations that seek to penetrate the surface to the depths of the human psyche, hoping for insights and personal growth.
+So naturally, these parts of my persona permeate my counselling style.

-Having worked as a therapist for 14 years, I understand how difficult it can be to reach out for help.
+Having worked as a therapist for 16 years, I understand how difficult it can be to reach out for help.
 Therefore, I try to make the process as comfortable and safe as possible.
 I draw from various treatment modalities and tailor sessions to your unique needs using an integrative approach.
 Grounded in authenticity and genuineness, my therapeutic style is naturally warm, empathetic, and compassionate.
 I believe therapy can be life-altering when there is a good fit.

-One of the gifts this journey has brought me is the ability to slow down, a moment-to-moment awareness, and attunement to emotional layers within me.
+My journey of healing trauma began when I was a teenager.
+In essence, I have been on this journey my whole life.
+One of the gifts this journey has brought me is the ability to slow down, a moment-to-moment awareness, and an attunement to emotional layers within me.
 I love to share these gifts my journey has brought me while holding space for you to discover your unique gifts as we embark on your journey together.

 My work is more than a career for me; it is a calling.
 I love doing what I do!
 It brings me comfort and joy to know I helped make a difference, however big or small, in someone’s life.